DeckOfPandas/sandbox/nhshd20-email-3-draft.md

 **Where?**: Royal College of Anaesthetists, 35 Red Lion Square, London, WC1R 4SG.
 Handy map: https://goo.gl/maps/dR6CLUUiGRu

+**Pitches?**: Warmly encouraged; not expected or required.
+Sixty seconds.
+Tell us about a problem in any area of health and care, not your solution to a problem.
+Read our previous email [here](https://github.com/DeckOfPandas/sandbox/blob/master/nhshd20-email-2-draft.md) with lots more information.

-**I am into weird kitchen-applicance-related favours/scared of Helen**: If you could arrive at the venue at 08:30 tomorrow bringing along a) a kettle and/or b) machine that turns coffee beans into coffee and/or c) machine that turns ground coffee into coffee, then please contact Helen (via any of the means above, or any other you can think of).
+**Can I bring anything helpful?**: Yourself, computer if you want, any extra toys to hack with this weekend.
+All the cables.
+If you could arrive at the venue at 08:30 tomorrow bringing along a) a kettle and/or b) machine that turns coffee beans into coffee and/or c) machine that turns ground coffee into coffee, then please contact Helen (via any of the means above, or any other you can think of).
 To everyone else: do not panic.
 This plea is important, but an optimisation of a base plan.
 There will be hot drinks!

 **Accessiblity?**: step-free access into the building from the street; step-free route to a lift that serves all floors: step-free access to two sets of toilets (one via the lift) with doorways wide enough to pass a wheelchair.
 Dedicated quiet space that anyone is free to use any time during the weekend.
 Additional viewing screens throughout the room during presentations.
 Sadly no T-loop, signing or stenographer, but all speakers will be amplified.

-**Pitches?**: Warmly encouraged; not expected or required.
-Sixty seconds.
-Tell us about a problem in any area of health and care, not your solution to a problem.

 **Atmosphere?**: Friendly and interested; people like you.
 Behavioural red-lines are [here](http://nhshackday.com/).